 A small number of tickets is available each year for non-profit organizations.
 Schools are given priority for tickets.
 Passes are intended for the organization’s use only; cannot be sold; and are available on a first-come, first-served basis.
 Submit this Ticket Donation Request Form at least 3 months in advance.

-Is it possible to hold my wedding reception at the Museum?
+Is it possible to hold my wedding reception or other special event at the Museum?

 The George W. Bush Presidential Library holds approximately 30,000 audiovisual recordings, 227 cubic feet of photo negatives, and just over 3.8 million photographs created by the White House Photo Office.
 Click here to order prints and other audiovisual materials.